 Given the changing nature of employment regulations and benefits options, HR managers need to regularly update their knowledge.
 Certification and other training programs offered through organizations such as the Society for Human Resource Management are among the options for professional development.

 Numerous functions associated with HR management, including staffing, payroll and conflict resolution, are likely familiar to many members of the armed forces.

-In particular, servicemembers assigned to military occupational specializations such as human resources specialist in the Army, personnel specialist in the Air Force and human resources director in the Navy may find similarities in the civilian role of HR manager.
+In particular, servicemembers assigned to military occupational specializations such as human resources specialist in the U.S. Army, personnel specialist in the U.S. Air Force and human resources director in the U.S. Navy may find similarities in the civilian role of HR manager.